 Am I recommending divorce?
 No, you must pray and listen to the Holy Spirit.
 God hates divorce...it rips apart families and breaks covenants, but affairs do also.
 The only thing I will say about divorce is that until you have no strong emotion---love OR hate--you are not ready for divorce.

 I am writing these things because I believe knowledge is power.
 Ignorance is darkness and it is where Satan rules.
 He cannot wreak havoc over an area of your life where you have knowledge!
 Don't believe the lie "if it feels good, do it" or that it is "chemistry".
 No!
 It is a demon of lust sent to destroy your family and thwart God's purpose for your life!
 See the big picture beyond your pain.
 But if you have knowledge, it will not succeed!

 What if you are married to someone who has been hurt by a serial adulterer?
 Well, this is what William has done for me: he is an open book--with his cell phone, his social media accounts, everything he does.
 He has been honest, open and trustworthy.
 He is a healing balm for my wounds.
 He doesn't put himself in compromising, questionable situations.
 He is a man of God who says what he means and does what he says.
 He treats me with love and respect and lets me know in so many ways how much he loves me.
 He treats me like a queen.
 A wife can't ask for more than that!
-(UPDATE: It has been four years since I wrote this blog.
-We have now been married over 7 years and everything I've said about him is still true.
+(UPDATE: It has been six years since I wrote this blog.
+We have now been married 9 years and everything I've said about him is still true.
 He has been consistent and trustworthy all these years!)